 Photovoltaic (Solar) Panels

 More recent efforts are working toward thin-film solar cells made entirely of pyrite.
-When used along with Copper Sulfide, Pyrite could be a low-cost, non-toxic and abundant material as an alternative for the manufacture of solar panels.
+When used along with copper sulfide, pyrite could be a low-cost, non-toxic and abundant material as an alternative for the manufacture of solar panels.
 In fact, researchers are working on a completely pyrite manufactured photovoltaic panel of thin-film cells which may be seen as a revolutionary upgrade to Solar Panels.

 Much like brake pads, when pyrite particles are bound together with other elements such as iron this again forms a tough but abrasive texture.
 This abrasive surface is ideal as an ‘active filler’ for use with grinding wheels and other grinding type applications such as hand grinders.
 Other materials in the mix, as well as pyrite, include potassium sulfate and an alkali haloferrate.

 Some grinding wheels have a brassy glitter look to them, which is largely due to the presence of pyrite..
 Sometimes pyrite content in the resin can be as much as 80%, so the more glittering the wheel, the more pyrite is present.

 How to Identify Pyrite